-The Company has listed loan notes on the main securities market of Euronext Dublin and a bank loan from the European Investment Bank.
+The Company has listed loan notes on Euronext Dublin and a bank loan from the European Investment Bank.

 Business Review and Key Performance Indicators

 The Company paid interest and made debt repayments on all borrowings by the due dates during the financial year.